safespring/web/content/blogg/2022-03-terraform-module.md

 only increase `i_count` field in the map entry for web servers instead of creating as many new map entries as new servers needed.

-In addition we have defined another map inside the map entry of the `db` instance that will create and attach a volume of type `fast` and size 5GB.
+In addition, we have defined another map inside the map entry of the `db` instance that will create and attach a volume of type `fast` and size 5GB.

 The [try][tftry] is used to give the local module the mandatory fallback